Sky Lagoon tickets

 We highly recommend buying your tickets online to save money and secure your preferred time slot.

-Online tickets offer up to a 10% discount and help you avoid the risk of tickets being sold out.
+Sky Lagoon online tickets offer up to a 10% discount and help you avoid the risk of tickets being sold out.

 Additionally, you can skip long lines at the entrance, saving you 15 to 30 minutes of waiting time.